0riginaln0/astra-trails/templating-lua/readme.md

 ]]
 assert(expected == rendered)

--- If a section key is an list of strings, use '.' to reference current item local array_template = [[
+-- If a section key is a list of strings, use '.' to reference current item local array_template = [[
 {{#musketeers}}
 * {{.}}